 - Ask for references from other clients that have adopted puppies from the breeder in the past, and be sure to call them to ask if they would recommend the breeder.

 Before you take the plunge to get one of the Teacup dog breeds, make sure you are informed.
 The following questions can help you:

 Which Teacup Dog Is the Best?

 There is no answer to which Teacup dog is the best.
 The best one for you will depend on the attention you can give the dog, your preferences, where you live, and your lifestyle.
-We go into more detail about all the Teacup dog breeds, so you can make a good decision.
+We go into more detail about all the Teacup dog breeds so that you can make a good decision.

 Why Are Teacup Dogs Bad?

-Teacup dogs are not bad per say, BUT they tend to be too small to very healthy and are prone to a range of problems.
+Teacup dogs are not bad per se, BUT they tend to be too small to very healthy and are prone to a range of problems.
 This is particularly true when they are bred from smaller dogs that are runt or sick.
 Some common issues include easily broken bones, heart issues, collapsing trachea, liver shunts, hypoglycemia, and more.